Check out this plugin to clear the new file cache on WordPress 4.9. WP-Clear-File-Cache. Saves a lot of head scratching.

 Read more about micro-moments at thinkwithgoogle.com/micromoments.

-Saw the Welsh version of the Keep Calm posters on the wall of the local vet yesterday – a true Welsh oxymoron.
+Welsh version of the Keep Calm posters – a true Welsh oxymoron.

-I recently needed to find a simple online image editor for a client and stumbled upon Pixlr Editor.
-Easy to use with some nice functions including web optimisation.
+I recently needed to find a simple online image editor for a client in London who wanted to resize and crop images for her online shop and stumbled upon Pixlr Editor.
+It’s easy to use with a good interface and some nice functions including web optimisation.